lao8n/system_design/design_for/data/low_latency/tool/redis.md

 * It uses LRU to evict old data.
 * Redis cluster can be used to partition data across multiple nodes
 * CP (CAP) if network partition.
 Replication is in memory, have tunable consistency.
+* Redis sorted sets are atomic and have unique values in order

 **Architecture**